 I’m not the biggest fan of science kits generally, but there are some amazing STEM products out there if you know where to look.
-We’ve selected a few of our favourite science gifts for kids that definitely won’t lead to disappointment on Christmas Day.
+We’ve selected a few of our favourite science kits for kids that definitely won’t lead to disappointment on Christmas Day.

 As a side note, some of these have been sent to me as review items, but all come highly recommended!

-The Best Science Gifts for Kids
+Brilliant Science Kits for Kids

 This is a fun electronics kit that has been used for years in our house.
 I’d recommend starting with a small kit, to see if you like it and then upgrading from there!

 I haven’t had a chance to write about our Makey Makey kit, but our banana piano was one of my children’s favourite activities last year and more recently we made a giant Operation game.
 The kit takes just seconds to set up and the creative opportunities are endless!

 A Makey Makey set is an excellent gift for older children who love tech and a fun first introduction to coding too.

 LEGO Chain Reaction Kit

 The LEGO Chain Reaction set comes with everything you need to create some brilliant chain reactions using LEGO.

 The Gear Bot set from Klutz has also been very popular in my house!